Introductory Pharmacy Practice Experiences (IPPE)

 IPPE Learning Objectives:

-The goal of IPPE rotations is to have the students become proficient in the daily practice of pharmacy operations.
+The goal of IPPE rotations is to have the students become competent in the daily practice of pharmacy operations.
 The student will:

 This list is not intended to be exhaustive.
 The preceptor has the authority to adapt and to add other experiences that he/she feels the student will benefit from.